API for firmware rollout configuration

 Provide both

-fromandtofor each window.Leave a gap between windows so each range is distinct; see examples here.
+fromandtofor each window; zero-duration windows (fromequalsto) are rejected.Leave a gap between windows so each range is distinct; see examples here.

 Apply scheduled windows at the device level (MACs or node IDs).